Tom Paine: Before the Revolution

 Tom arrived in America at a very touchy time.
 Tensions between the colonies and England had been growing for more than a decade.
 The problems were both general and specific.
 Generally, the colonists were simply looked down on as (ptui) "provincials" and not given equal opportunity in the British Empire.
 If an able young man from America wanted to rise in the Empire, he was pretty much jack out of luck.
 The few exceptions (such as William Franklin, Ben's son, who later rose to become the Royal Governor of New Jersey) did nothing except let the English deny there was such a problem.
-In fact, the young George Washington had become so frustrated with trying to get a commission in the British Army that he finally gave up and retired to his farm inherited from his older brother and funded largely by his wife's wealth.
+In fact, the young George Washington had become so frustrated with trying to get a commission in the British Army that he finally gave up. retired to his farm inherited from his older brother. and began running the farm largely using his wife's wealth.

 But specific problems between England and the colonies, like so many problems today, had to do with money.
-Beginning in the mid-1760's, the English Parliament passed a number acts that irked the colonists by asking to help pay for the cost of creating an empire on which the sun was soon not to set.
+Beginning in the mid-1760's, the English Parliament passed a number acts that irked the colonists by asking to help pay for running an empire on which the sun was soon not to set.
 In 1764, you had the Sugar Act, which increased duties on sugar and related imports, and then to help streamline the transfer of the new taxes to England, Parliament also passed the Currency Act which forbade the colonies from issuing their own coins.
-Then the next year you had the Stamp Act which required payment for placing a stamp on most printed goods, and finally came the Quartering Act which required the colonists to provide British soldiers with food and lodging in private homes.
-Although all these acts were resented, it was really the Stamp Act that the Americans didn't like
+Then the next year you had the Stamp Act which required payment for placing a stamp on most printed goods.
+Finally came the Quartering Act which required the colonists to provide British soldiers with food and lodging in private homes.
+Although all these acts were resented, it was really the Stamp Act that the Americans didn't like.

 Today people may wonder - as did the Englishmen of the time - what was the big deal.
 People had been paying taxes for thousands of years.
-And the Stamp Act had been passed routinely and with almost no discussion to help pay for the French and Indian Wars that had been for the colonists protection.
-Even today you'll get revisionists about what a bunch of greedy self-centered jerks the American colonists were for not wanting to pay their fair share to run the government.
+And the Stamp Act had been passed routinely and with almost no discussion to help pay for the French and Indian Wars.
+These wars, England pointed out, had been for the colonists' protection and benefit.
+So surely they should chip in and help pay for the costs.
+Even today you'll get revisionists about what a bunch of greedy, self-centered jerks the American colonists were for not wanting to pay their fair share.

 Back in England, the get-tough-on-crime MP's went into spittle flinging diatribes and said that the colonists had to obey the laws.
 But the colonists said that the laws themselves were illegal, and Parliament had to obey England's own constitution, even though there really wasn't one.
 But this wasn't just an England vs. the Colonies fight.
 There were also a number of pro-American MP's such as William Pitt and Edmund Burke who defended the colonists' right to resist.